 Scotch Creek Wildlife Area Charles and Mary Eder Unit

-Eighteen lucky hunters will have an opportunity to hunt for deer this fall on the 6,000- acre Charles and Mary Eder unit of the Scotch Creek Wildlife Area in northeastern Okanogan County.
-This drawing is open to the general public without any additional fees beyond the cost of a hunting license and the standard tags.
+to hunt on the 6,000- acre Charles and Mary Eder unit of the Scotch Creek Wildlife Area in northeastern Okanogan County, just

 Drawing will take place in late August.

 Drawing results will be posted online the week following.

 Winners will receive their access permit through the mail.

 There is no fee to enter this drawing.

 Please enter the drawing for only one weapon choice, even if you have a multiple season permit.
 This will ensure the

 greatest variety of hunters can take part in the hunt.